Eng4SJ/Project-Proposal-Guide/Readme.md

   + Are there any recommended terms for further research by the engineers exploring this project?

-# Providing Feedback on a Project Proposal
+# Providing Feedback on Project Proposals

 Feel free to create issues (on the relevant repository or this repository) or reach out to [haniawni](https://github.com/haniawni).
 Note that many projects are deliberately intended to steer students toward reading further research in Engineering and Social Justice topics; full explanations of these complex problems cannot and should not be provided in order to avoid facilitating a 'listening for spec', Engineering Problem Solving approach in favor of encouraging the use of human centered design for social justice.